matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 ### IAM recommender

-**Recommender helps hone permissions for Cloud IAM and other Google Cloud services**
+**Recommender helps home permissions for Cloud IAM and other Google Cloud services**

 - Recommender compares project-level role grants with permissions used within the last 90 days.
 - If a permission has not been used within that time, recommender will suggest revoking it.